The Six Million Dollar Man: Opening sequence

 The crash footage during the opening credits is from the M2-F2 crash that occurred on May 10, 1967.
-Test pilot Bruce Peterson's lifting body aircraft hit the ground at approximately 260 mph and tumbled six times, but survived what appeared to be a fatal accident, though he later lost an eye due to infection.
-In the episode "The Deadly Replay", Oscar Goldman refers to the lifting body aircraft in which Austin crashed as the HL-10, stating "We've rebuilt the HL-10."
+Test pilot Bruce Peterson's lifting body aircraft hit the ground at approximately 260 mph and tumbled six times, but Peterson survived what appeared to be a fatal accident, though he later lost an eye to infection.
+In the episode "The Deadly Replay", Oscar Goldman refers to the lifting body aircraft in which Austin crashed as the HL-10, stating, "We've rebuilt the HL-10."
 The HL-10 is the aircraft first seen in the original pilot movie before the accident flight.
 In the 1987 TV film The Return of the Six Million Dollar Man and the Bionic Woman, Austin refers to the craft as the "M3-F5", which was the name used for the aircraft that crashed in the original Cyborg novel.